 |Priapus: the face of British politics

 Mind you, this is mainly applicable to English and Welsh politics.
 In Scotland the Member of the Scottish Parliament and Deputy Leader of the Scottish National Party, Nicola Sturgeon is packing up a mighty punch with the upcoming vote on Scottish independence.
 Her radio interviews and television appearances have so far shown a calm, articulate and determined politician.
 Again, I am not a fan of her or the SNP (in fact, I don’t even know whether I would vote for them if I lived in Scotland), but she brings balance to a rather phallus-centric world.

 Let’s talk about politics and let’s talk about the lack of balance between male and female power in this area.
 It is the only way we can ensure that we don’t mistake “elections” for “erections” ever again.

-Next Post: “Urban Diary”, to be published on Sunday 1st June at 10am (GMT)
+Next Post: “Sunday Mornings: Coffee, Reflections and Music”, to be published on Sunday 1st June at 10am (GMT)